Reading Time: 17 mins

 • Ask the broker who’s selling you the property who the best property manager is for that area.

 • Go online to Airbnb.com and Vrbo.com, and see which properties get the highest ratings.
+Find out what property manager they use and open a dialogue with them.

 • Find out what makes a property rent quickly; what amenities are most in-demand (hot tubs, views, etc.,) and then go shopping.

 Most investors buy the property first and then look for a property manager, almost as an afterthought.
-In this business, you might want to reverse that: Identify the best property manager first, pick her brain about what amenities to look for, find what areas she manages in, and then go find the property last.
+In this business, you might want to reverse that: Identify the best property manager first, pick her brain about what amenities to look for, find what areas she manages in, and then find the property last.

-#4 - EXCESSIVE COMPETITION
+#4 EXCESSIVE COMPETITION

-While you can somewhat protect yourself from unrealistic projections, seasonality and bad property management, you can’t really do much about excessive competition.
+While you can somewhat protect yourself from unrealistic projections, seasonality and bad property management, you can’t do much about excessive competition.

 You may buy a property and be successful with it, but others will see the opportunity and start entering the market themselves, and there’s not much you can do about that.
-There are really no barriers to entry for anyone else to do what you’re doing.
+There are no barriers to entry for anyone else to do what you’re doing.

 However, there are some strategies you can use to give yourself an edge.

-• Picking the right amenities: When you did your preliminary research on revenue projections on Airbnb, Vrbo or data.rabbu, you should have also kept an eye out for which amenities commanded a premium.
+• Picking the right amenities: When you did your preliminary research on revenue projections on Airbnb, Vrbo or Rabbu, you should have also kept an eye out for which amenities commanded a premium.
 What are guests willing to pay extra for?
 A pool?
 Hot tub?
 Spectacular views?
 By picking the properties that are most in demand, you can give yourself an edge over any competition.

-• Picking markets with virtually unlimited demand: Jacksonville and St. Augustine, FL get eight million tourists a year.
+• Picking markets with virtually unlimited demand: Jacksonville and St. Augustine, FL, get eight million tourists a year.
 It’ll be a long time before those markets are saturated with vacation rentals!

-#5 - RECESSION
+#5 RECESSION

 Another variable you can’t control is the economic cycle.
-During recessions, people cut back on discretionary spending – like vacations.
+During recessions, people cut back on discretionary spending, like vacations.
 You can’t control that, but you can lessen its impact in several ways.

-#6 - GOVERNMENT RESTRICTIONS
+#6 GOVERNMENT RESTRICTIONS

 The last risk you can’t control is government action.
 Suppose you buy a property, do well with it for a few years, then suddenly the City Planning Commission decides to ban or partially restrict short-term rentals?